Hannah Peel

-Hannah Mary Peel (born 27 August 1982) is a Northern Irish Ivor Novello award-winning composer, producer and broadcaster.
+Hannah Mary Peel (born 27 August 1985) is a British Ivor Novello award-winning composer, producer and broadcaster.
 Her solo music is primarily electronic, synthesiser-based and often includes classical scoring and sound design, with references to the links between science, nature and music.
 She has scored music for television, film, theatre and dance, including her Emmy-nominated score to the documentary Game of Thrones: The Last Watch, and the British science fiction TV series The Midwich Cuckoos which won Peel an Ivor Novello award in 2023.

 Peel releases her solo records on her own imprint label, My Own Pleasure Records.
 This includes her 2021 Mercury Music Prize nominated Fir Wave, Awake But Always Dreaming, and Mary Casio: Journey to Cassiopeia.

 Peel has been a regular weekly broadcaster on BBC Radio 3's Night Tracks since 2019.

 Aside from her solo work, she has worked with collaborators on projects including orchestrations and conducting for Paul Weller, an album written for the British Paraorchestra, an album with the poet Will Burns, and as a member of the psychogeography indie rock group The Magnetic North and the electronic music group John Foxx and the Maths.

 Early life

-Peel was born in Craigavon, Northern Ireland, on 27 August 1982.
+Peel was born in Craigavon, Northern Ireland, on 27 August 1985.
 When she was eight years old, her family moved to Barnsley in South Yorkshire.
 Her father was an amateur folk musician, and she joined him in musical gatherings, including holidays in County Donegal, Republic of Ireland.
 She enrolled in the Liverpool Institute for Performing Arts at the age of 18.
 There, she studied violin, trombone and piano.